Is Japanese whiskey the best in the world?

 Unlike the standard practice in the West, Japanese distilleries do not share their stocks of whiskey and trade casks between each other.
 Most of their blends come from their own distilleries and Suntory has one of the biggest collection of different whiskeys in the world.
 In this manner, they can complete their philosophy of “TSUKURIWAKE”, which is the philosophy of diversity in the making.
 This basically represents blending different flavors together to create the most balanced whiskey.

 3. Precision and detail

 There is another thing that is crucial in the production of whiskey: PRECISION AND DETAIL and the Japanese are renowned for those two characteristics.
 The Japanese pay great attention to the details and for a sophisticated product like whiskey, this is more than important.
-In western culture, we could stigmatize it as an obsession, but in the land of rising sun, that is just a principle one should follow to be successful.
-While we are talking about success, there is another behavior which helps in whiskey production…
+In western culture, we could stigmatize it as an obsession, but in the land of the rising sun, that is just a principle one should follow to be successful.
+While we are talking about success, there is another behavior that helps in whiskey production…

 The Japanese simply can’t “lose their face”.
 If they have a goal, they will achieve it or die trying.
 After achieving that goal (for example, receiving the award for the best whiskey in the world) and resting on one’s laurels is not an option.

 This is a principle that is behind the approach regarding small-step improvement.
 The idea is to continuously seek improvement in order to improve efficiency and quality.
 If something is working that doesn’t mean that there is no room for development.
 To achieve that, the Suntory has even created its own yeast strain, the Suntoryeus Lactobacillus.